Biden back in South Carolina to address HBCU, honor Clyburn

 Biden is addressing December graduates at South Carolina State University, a historically Black school in Orangeburg.
 It’s the alma mater of Clyburn, the top-ranking Black member of Congress and South Carolina’s only congressional Democrat.

 There were no December ceremonies when Clyburn graduated in 1961, so he received his diploma by mail.
-Instead of addressing this year’s graduates, as had been planned, Clyburn will be marching with the students himself, crossing the stage to receive his diploma from Biden, whom he asked to appear in his stead.
+Instead of addressing this year’s graduates, as had been planned, Clyburn will march across the stage with the students to receive his diploma from Biden, whom he asked to appear in his stead.

 Biden has spent much of the week engaged in those legislative negotiations, but he has said he’s eager to help his longtime friend out.